There is a great deal of

 The steps described above present

-a generalized method followed in a many scientific
+a generalized method followed in a many scientific investigations.
+These steps

-investigations.
-These steps are not carved in stone.
-The question the
+are not carved in stone.
+The question the researcher wishes to answer will

-researcher wishes to answer will influence the steps in the method and how they
+influence the steps in the method and how they will be carried out.
+For

-will be carried out.
-For example, astronomers do not perform many experiments
+example, astronomers do not perform many experiments as defined here.
+They tend

-as defined here.
-They tend to rely on observations to test theories.
-Biologists
+to rely on observations to test theories.
+Biologists and chemists have the

-a test tube and then observe whether the outcome supports or invalidates their
+ability to change conditions in a test tube and then observe whether the

-change the path of Jupiter around the Sun and observe the outcome!
+are not able to change the path of Jupiter around the Sun and observe the

 3. Collected observations may